Skip to main content

 How it’s calculated

-• Search appearances — how many times your domain appeared in the AI engine’s retrieval pool (the sources it considered)
+• Sources — the responses where your domain appeared in the engine’s retrieval pool (the pages it considered)

 What it tells you